Leody Taveras Player Props: Rangers vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have a 4.24 team ERA that ranks 16th among all MLB pitching staffs.
+- The Cardinals have the 16th-ranked team ERA across all league pitching staffs (4.26).

-- Cardinals pitchers combine to allow the eighth-fewest home runs in baseball (61 total, one per game).
+- The Cardinals allow the ninth-fewest home runs in baseball (63 total, one per game).

-- Liberatore (1-1) gets the starting nod for the Cardinals, his third of the season.
+- Flaherty gets the start for the Cardinals, his 13th of the season.
+He is 3-4 with a 4.55 ERA and 64 strikeouts in 63 1/3 innings pitched.

-- His last appearance came on Friday, May 26 against the Cleveland Guardians, when the lefty threw five innings, surrendering four earned runs while giving up five hits.
+- His last time out came on Friday against the Pittsburgh Pirates, when the righty tossed 5 1/3 innings, surrendering one earned run while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.